 - Consult and collaborate on the development of the course schedule.

 - Promote continuous enrollment that achieves a high level of retention.

 - Maintain statistical records for the Program concerning student registration, teaching locations, courses, enrollment trends, student attitudes, perceptions, progress, etc.

 - Provide assistance and information to students in regard to non-traditional credit options such as portfolio (CLWEP) and testing (CLEP).

 - Prepare and submit written reports as needed or requested.

-- Serve as a liaison for IDEAL students with the Registrar, Financial Aid, and Bursar Offices.
+- Serve as a liaison for IDEAL students with the Registrar and Student Financial Services offices.